Qumulo/docs/_includes/content-reuse/admin-guides/nfs/nfsv4.1-enabling-using.md

 ## Configuring Floating IP Addresses for Nodes
-Currently, each Qumulo node is limited to 1,000 clients connected through NFSv4.1 simultaneously.
-To account for nodes going down, we recommend balancing the number of client connections across your nodes by configuring a sufficient number of floating IP addresses for each node.
-This prevents a node failover event from overloading the nodes to which the clients might fail over.
+Each Qumulo node supports a limited number of clients connected through NFSv4.1 simultaneously (for more information, see [Known Limits](../getting-started/supported-configurations-known-limits.html)).
+To account for nodes going offline, and to prevent a node failover event from overloading the nodes to which clients reconnect, we recommend balancing the number of client connections across your nodes by configuring a sufficient number of floating IP addresses for each node.

-For example, if you configure only one IP address for each node, on a cluster with 600 clients for each node, a single node failure might overload one of the remaining nodes, preventing 200 clients from connecting.
-If you assign multiple floating IP addresses to each node, the clients' connections are distributed across multiple nodes.
+For example, if you configure a single IP address for each node on a cluster with 600 clients connected to each node, with all clients configured with the `nconnect=8` mount option, a single node failure can overload one of the remaining nodes, preventing 200 clients from connecting.
+If you assign multiple floating IP addresses to each node, the client connections are distributed across multiple nodes.

 ## Listing NFSv4.1 Byte-Range Locks